CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Method

+Following the annotation protocol described in \autoref{app:human-annotation}, 31 annotators constructed {CMI-Pref}.
+For each pair, annotators choose preferences for both musicality and prompt alignment.
+Each vote additionally includes a 1--5 confidence score.
+A rationale explaining the decision along the two dimensions is also included for future research.

-Besides, CMI-Pref comprising 4,027 preference samples from generations produced by 23 models, with a total duration of 133.80 hours.
-The modality distribution remains balanced: audio+lyrics (15.2\%), audio-only (20.4\%), lyrics-only (14.9\%), and text-only (49.5\%).
-We reserved a balanced 500-pair test set and collected 2,574 rationale feedbacks (68\% Chinese, 32\% English). \autoref{tab:data-statis} highlights our distinct advantages in scale, duration, and modality diversity over existing benchmarks.
+CMI-Pref comprises 4,027 preference samples from generations produced by 23 models, with a total duration of 133.8 hours.
+We reserve a balanced 500-pair test set, with a 1:1:1:1 split across text, text+lyrics, text+audio, and text+audio+lyrics conditions.
+Three annotators re-annotated all 500 test pairs; agreement with the original labels reaches 75.2\% for musicality and 75.0\% for alignment.
+Detailed train/test agreement is provided in \autoref{app:annotator-agreement}, and modality statistics are provided in \autoref{app:data-statis}. \autoref{tab:data-statis} highlights our distinct advantages in scale, duration, and modality diversity over existing benchmarks.